eserengo/Portfolio-setup/README.md

 git clone git@github.com:eserengo/Portfolio-setup.git

 -using the GitHub Desktop: if you are using the desktop version of github, please  click on the green "code" button and click on "Open with GitHub Desktop".

+Install:
+Install the linters in your local environment to mantain your code clean.

+Usage:
+Run tests.
+Deployment.

 ## Acknowledgments
 First of all, thanks to: